16:05 PM, 23rd July 2018, About 4 years ago 11

 There was also a way to deal with their inheritance tax problem, but that’s another article entirely (link).

-The finance was provided at a very competitive rate by a private funder and was secured against solicitors undertakings.
+The finance was provided at a very competitive rate by a private funder and was secured against undertakings.
 This meant that property was not required as security to support the funding, which also kept costs down.

 This structure is perfectly acceptable to HMRC.
 In fact, they even give examples in their Business Income Tax Manuals.
-The problem for most professional advisers is that they are unable to arrange bridging finance against the security of solicitors undertakings.
+The problem for most professional advisers is that they are unable to arrange bridging finance against the security of undertakings.
 However, we have been doing this for years!

 The key criteria in regards to whether the above structure could also apply to you is:-